yahoyoungho/DSC232/README.md

 Numerical data distribution
 <img width="2488" height="1989" alt="image" src="https://github.com/user-attachments/assets/1db3a568-7f5d-49e6-98ba-851c5b7d32ab" />

+From the distribution tables, we can see that most have at least some degree of skew.
+This helped us decide to impute missing values with the median rather than the mean.

 Categorical top 10 frequent values
 <img width="2388" height="1189" alt="image" src="https://github.com/user-attachments/assets/1b8305f9-4d2c-4378-9158-22c7baf929dd" />